 Universities are subject to many information security regulations and contractual obligations.
 While it may seem attractive for a university’s chief information security officer (CISO) to cite these regulations when justifying new security tools and processes, taking this “compliance mandate” approach often backfires.

-This article is the second in a four-part series exploring common information security governance mistakes at higher education institutions and how to avoid them.
+This article is the second in a three-part series exploring common information security governance mistakes at higher education institutions and how to avoid them.
 Series topics include:

 - Creating data security silos

 - Approaching each new data security requirement as a separate project

 Many cybersecurity requirements apply to higher education institutions, ranging from contractual obligations to protect intellectual property to federal rules regulating sensitive data.